NeurodataWithoutBorders/nwb-guide/docs/index.rst

 |

-The **NWB Graphical User Interface for Data Entry (GUIDE)** is a desktop application that converts data from common proprietary formats to the :nwb-overview:`Neurodata Without Borders (NWB) <>` standard and uploads data to the :dandi-archive:`DANDI Archive <>`.
+The **NWB Graphical User Interface for Data Entry (GUIDE)** is a desktop application that converts neurophysiology data from common proprietary formats to the :nwb-website:`Neurodata Without Borders (NWB) <>` standard and uploads data to the :dandi-archive:`DANDI Archive <>`.

 .. note::